 Who doesn’t like freebies?

-The trick for this to be effective is that they need to be a) relevant to your piece of content b) useful to your audience and c) not too difficult for you to create.
+The trick is that they need to be a) relevant to your content, b) useful to your audience, and c) not so painful to create that you abandon them.

 For example, some ideas of easy-to-create freebies include: